Garda Armed Support Unit

-Armed Support Units (ASU) (Tacaíochta Faoi Arm) are specialist armed response units of the Garda Síochána, the national police force of Ireland.
-Based in all six Garda regions in the country, Garda ASU officers carry a combination of lethal firearms and non-lethal weapons, as opposed to regular uniformed Gardaí who are unarmed.
-They are similar to Authorised Firearms Officers of British police forces.
+Armed Support Units (ASU) (Tacaíochta Faoi Arm) are specialist regional firearms units of the Garda Síochána, the national police force of Ireland.
+Based in all four Garda regions in the country, Gardaí attached to an ASU unit carry a combination of lethal firearms and non-lethal weapons, as opposed to regular uniformed Gardaí, who are unarmed, and detective gardaí, who are armed but not assigned to ASU roles.

+The ASU is under the command of the Special Tactics and Operational Command alongside the Garda Emergency Response Unit (ERU).

-Armed Support Units were known as Regional Support Units (RSU) until mid-2017.
+Armed Support Units were known as Regional Support Units (RSU) when first established in 2008.